100% SATISFACTION GUARANTEE

 Spelling variations of this family name include: Como, Comi, Comello, Comelli, Comèl, Comellini, Comelini, Comellato, Comiti, Comitti, Comici, Cominazzo, Cuomo, Cometto, Cometti, Comino, Comini, Comotti, Comolli and many more.

-First found in at Como, a city and province in northern Italy near the Swiss border.
+First found in at Como, a city and comune in Lombardy, Italy, the administrative capital of the Province of Como.
 It was originally a Roman colony, was home to Bishop Saint Felix of Como (d. ca. 390 AD,) and later became an independent commune.
 The first of the name on record appears to be Elia Como of Padua province, who was the mayor of Castelbardo in 1489.

 This web page shows only a small excerpt of our Cuomo research.
 Another 71 words(5 lines of text) covering the years 1601, 1507, 1550, 1606 and 1750 are included under the topic Early Cuomo History in all our PDF Extended History products.